PDIS/transcript/2023-10-25-Interview-with-BBC.md

 Then it's just understand the perspective, and summarize it in a way that is sympathetic to that group.
 And you can then lead a group discussion, and show them the summary.
 And they can say, ‘oh, this was misrepresenting,’ ‘I didn't mean it like that,’ and so on.
 And you can also tune it overnight.
 And then after a while, you will have a co-facilitator that understand very deeply what is important to the community for them to have a voice, exactly.

 ### Interviewer:
 Okay.
-Let me talk [about]… You were a protester once.
+Let me talk about… You were a protester once.

 ### Audrey Tang:
 Sure.